shanewow/WaitFor.js/README.md

 #### Purpose ####

-The aim of the project is to create a simple and lightweight dependency manager that does not restrict how you organize your code files.
-You can setup your code with many (class) files or, you can compress it all into one file and WaitFor.js will still work no matter how you organize your code.
+The aim of the project is to create a simple and lightweight dependency manager that is used the same way regardless of how you organize your code files.
+You can setup your code with many (class) files or, you can compress it all into one and WaitFor.js will work without having to refactor any code.

 ### Usage ###